snd/criterion/README.md

 ## TODO

+- test dsl
+- document dsl
-- a functional interface through the factories directly
+- read through the code again
-  - `c.and()`
-  - `c.eq()`
 - often the left side of an operation is just a column or a table qualified column
 - atoms are treated as values
 - dontWrap
   - says how outer fragments should handle this fragment
   - things are only wrapped when inside of something
+- finish the readme
+- test left operands
+  - reverse operands